ASL interpreting: Effective Communication

+ASL Interpreting as a Profession

+According to the U.S. Department of Justice, a qualified interpreter is “someone who is able to interpret effectively, accurately, and impartially, both receptively (i.e., understanding what the person with the disability is saying) and expressively (i.e., having the skill needed to convey information back to that person) using any necessary specialized vocabulary.”
 ASL interpreters work in a large variety of environments, including medical, legal, educational, mental health, vocational, and other environments.
 Interpreting is often viewed as a practice profession (other examples include law, teaching, counseling, medicine, etc.), which requires a careful judgment of interpersonal and environmental factors as well as expertise in the skills of the profession itself.
 The interpreter must be able to understand the concepts they are seeing and hearing, perform the mental translation, and communicate them effectively in the second language.
 Although the interpreter usually intends to be in the background of the conversation and not contribute beyond interpretation, overcoming differences between the languages often requires them to make judgments which might alter the flow of communication.
 As with any two languages, ASL and English do not have a one-to-one word correspondence, meaning interpreters cannot simply translate word-for-word.
 They must determine how to effectively communicate what one interlocutor means, rather than strictly what they say, to the other.
 This leads to interpreters making judgment calls and considering things such as linguistic barriers.